Operation Birmingham: Background

-After the arrival of the American divisions in 1965 and early 1966, the communist also strengthened their force in B2 Front under the command of General Nguyễn Chí Thanh with the premier 9th Division in the north, the 5th Division in the east of Saigon, the 7th Division recently infiltrating from North Vietnam beside the elite 70th Guard Regiment and the U80 Artillery Regiment.
+After the arrival of the American divisions in 1965 and early 1966, the communists also strengthened their force in B2 Front under the command of General Nguyễn Chí Thanh with the premier 9th Division in the north, the 5th Division in the east of Saigon, the 7th Division recently infiltrating from North Vietnam beside the elite 70th Guard Regiment and the U80 Artillery Regiment.

 To counter the VC potential assaults in III Corps territory in the summer, the II Field Force commander, General Jonathan O. Seaman launched the 1st Division of General William E. DePuy on a preemptive campaign.
 A series of operations were carried out on Phước Tuy province, May Tao Secret Zone and Rung Sat Special Zone, southeast of Saigon, before DePuy turned his attention to Tây Ninh Province and War Zone C, northwest of Saigon to search and destroy the COSVN headquarters as well as the VC 9th Division's units.